-Ongoing Activities and Fucntions Priority Actions & Projects for 2022-23 Indicators Planned expenditure 2022-23 Responsible Department Workplace Strategy and Employee Relations Provision of strategic direction, planning, advice and operational support across Workforce Planning; EEO and Diversity Management, performance review, HR Policies & Procedures, Recruitment & Selection, Remuneration & Reward and Employee / Industrial Relations 'Ticket to Ryde' annual staff conference Completion of the adopted Workforce Management Plan Base budget People and Culture Payroll Services Electronic Time and Attendance Completion of fortnightly pay runs to defined standards Base budget People and Provision of Salary Administration, TA Awards, and Payroll services for over 550 full time, part time and casual staff.
+Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Service Delivery Delivered as Responsible Department Workplace Strategy and Employee Relations 'Ticket to Ryde' annual staff conference Completion of the adopted Workforce Base budget People and Provision of strategic direction, planning, advice and operational support across Workforce Planning; EEO and Diversity Management, performance review, HR Policies & Procedures, Recruitment & Selection, Remuneration & Reward and Employee / Industrial Relations • Management Plan J Culture Payroll Services Electronic Time and Attendance Completion of fortnightly pay runs to defined standards Base budget People and Provision of Salary Administration, TA Awards, and Payroll services for over 550 full time, part time and casual staff.
 Culture Organisational Development and Capability Completion of council's planned learning and Base budget People and Provision of capability development and mandatory and compliance training for Council's workforce including ensuring Council Officers have the required qualifications, tickets and licences to safely and practically undertake their roles, delivery of e-learning modules, and delivery of in person training workshops and programs. development program Culture